"What we learn with pleasure we never forget," Alfred Mercier

 5. Online Lessons Serve as Motivation

-The fact that these classes offer a way of learning that is slightly more interactive and less traditional than the classroom learning style, spells fun.
+The fact that online classes offer a way of learning that is slightly more interactive and less traditional than the classroom learning style, spells fun.
 When you are having fun interacting with online tools such as ThinkLink and Edupuzzles, you are having fun learning and being probed to learn.
 As you are having fun learning, you are feeling more intrinsically motivated to learn.

 6. You are Still Learning with Tutors who are Specialists in their Fields